-What Should I Expect During My HVAC Maintenance
+What Should I Expect During My Residential HVAC Maintenance?

-Annual HVAC maintenance is the only way to reliably guarantee that your air conditioning and heating equipment systems don’t break down.
-While there are some maintenance tasks, you can perform yourself.
-The most critical checks require a qualified HVAC technician.
+Residential HVAC maintenance is the only way to guarantee that your air conditioning and heating equipment systems don’t break down.
+While some maintenance tasks you can perform yourself, most critical checks require a qualified HVAC technician.

-You can always check to see if your local HVAC repair company offers annual HVAC maintenance contracts at an affordable cost.
-If you’ve ever wondered what exactly your HVAC technician looks for during their inspection, keep reading for a comprehensive breakdown of HVAC repair visits.
+You can always check if your local HVAC repair company offers annual HVAC maintenance contracts at affordable prices.
+Keep reading for a comprehensive breakdown of HVAC repair visits.

 1. Electrical Connections

 These should be tightened, tested, and replaced if required.
-Loose connections can cause equipment failure overheating and lead to a fire hazard.
-An expert HVAC technician should inspect all connections in both your furnace and outdoor A/C units at least once per year.
+Loose connections can cause equipment failure, overheating, and fire hazards.
+The best residential HVAC contractors should inspect all connections in your A/C units at least once per year.

 2. Thermostat Operation & Calibration